imperialwicket/imperialwicket.com/content/post/a-truth-framework-for-engineering-1-on-1-meetings.md

 During an early one on one meeting (usually the second), I propose the following prompt:

-1. List your top 1 to 3 factors that make you want to stay at <company>.
+1. List your top 1 to 3 factors that make you want to stay at theCompany.
 1. List your top 1 to 3 factors that would make you want to actively search for alternative employment (whether actual factors, known deal-breakers, or just concerns about things we might be trending toward).

 This discussion is super helpful.
 Take notes, keep them handy, refer to them.
 Just like the _Opener_ refresh these periodically.
 Make sure you still have a good handle on the key features that your team is offering individuals and who appreciates what features most.
 Be honest and direct about this, actively seek to discover why your team members would search for another job - it might be time.
 People change, they have motivations outside of your team, it could be that a team member is ready for a change that will result in them leaving the company.
 It is *far* better to discover this in advance and plan for it, than to get two week's notice and have to deal with it.